teachyourselfcoding/tp/docs/UserGuide.md

 ## Adding a lesson: `lesson`

-Adds a new Lesson into both your Schedule Manager and Module Manager
+Adds a new Lesson into both your Schedule Manager and Module Manager.
+Lesson will only be added into weeks when there are lessons conducted according to the NUS curriculum.
+This means that the lesson will not be added  into dates during Reading Weeks, Vacation, and Examination weeks.

 `lesson TITILE COURSECODE /on DAYOFWEEK 7 STARTTIME ENDTIME`